smfm-project/sen1mosaic/docs/source/setup.rst

     echo '-Xmx8G' >> ~/snap/bin/gpt.vmoptions

-Some SNAP operators are currently having trouble with the latest Sentinel-1 data (after March 2018).
-This can be fixed by installing updated through the SNAP GUI (``Help >> Check for Updates``), or with the following lines in the terminal:
+Some SNAP operations are currently having trouble with the latest Sentinel-1 data (after March 2018).
+This can be fixed by installing updated through the SNAP GUI (``Help >> Check for Updates``), or with the following line in the terminal:

 .. code-block:: console

-    snap --nosplash --nogui --modules --update-all 2>&1 | while read -r line; do echo "$line"
+    snap --nosplash --nogui --modules --update-all
-        [ "$line" = "updates=0" ] && sleep 2 && pkill -TERM -f "snap/jre/bin/java"
-    done

 For further details and up-to-date installation instructions, see the `SNAP website <http://step.esa.int/main/toolboxes/snap/>`_.